RadicalZephyr/radicalzephyr.github.io/source/_posts/2014-10-27-playing-with-org-mode.md

 [Waldemar Quevedo]: https://github.com/wallyqs

-I won't attempt to explain Wally's setup, but he's got some [pretty] [cool] [stuff] going on.
+I won't attempt to explain Wally's setup, but he's got some [pretty][pretty] [cool][cool] [stuff][stuff] going on.
 In essence though, he uses a ruby gem to parse the org syntax and transform it into markdown.
 As of this writing though, it doesn't support the tags feature that org-html-slideshow depends on for it's functionality.

 [pretty]: https://github.com/wallyqs/org-ruby
 [cool]: https://github.com/eggcaker/jekyll-org